U.S. current account deficit widens to 2.5 percent of GDP

-WASHINGTON, June 20 The U.S. current account deficit widened slightly in the first quarter, as the country imported more crude oil, car parts and supplies for its factories.
+WASHINGTON, June 20 (Reuters) - The U.S. current account deficit widened slightly in the first quarter, as the country imported more crude oil, car parts and supplies for its factories.

 The Commerce Department said on Tuesday the current account deficit, which measures the flow of goods, services and investments into and out of the country, expanded by 2.4 percent to $116.8 billion.